xtianbetz/new-machine-quick-setup-guide/README.md

 You also want git-prompt.sh which will give you a nice bash prompt.

+The default bashrc/bash\_profile on recent Fedora versions automatically searches for a .bashrc.d folder.

-Create a ~/.bashrc.d directory and copy both files there.
+Just create a ~/.bashrc.d directory and copy both files there.

+    mkdir -p ~/.bashrc.d

+Make sure to adjust any paths in x.sh for your desired tool versions.

 # Keyboard Shortcuts

--   Ctrl+Alt+T for new terminal
+Use gnome keyboard settings to add a custom mapping so Ctrl+Alt+T launches a new terminal

 # Install dotnet

 Download the latest dotnet and extract in $HOME/Toolchains.
-Configure PATH accordingly in bashrc as shown above.

 Prevent build related to openssl errors by modifying /etc/ssl/openssl.cnf and commenting the line as shown here: